SendiAp/Remaining/README.md

-## My New Years resolution is to stop leaving things so late.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!